learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are the recommendations to create new object?
+## Q 11.2.
+What are the recommendations to create new object?

 It is recommended to avoid creating new objects using `new Object()`.
 Instead you can initialize values based on it is type to create the objects.